puu-pw/checkers/README.md

     ```
 ### Usage

-- Follow the on-screen instructions to play the game.
+- Run the program
-- For an understanding of the game's logic, refer to checkersflowchart.txt.
 - Use checkerboard.png as a reference for the board layout.
+- Start playing!

 ### Contributing
 Feel free to submit issues and pull requests if you have suggestions for improvements or want to contribute to the project.